lalitisbhatia/team-management/readme.md

 - Use TypeScript with classes and interfaces
 - Add tests using jest and supertest
 - Creates a docker image
+- Add a connection to db running on a docker container

 ## Features to be added
 - Hook up to ci/cd using github actions
-- Add a connection to db

 - Add deployment using Kubernetes
 -